 Dr. Alexandre Biard

-I hold master’s degrees from Sciences Po Paris (2009) and University Paris 1 Panthéon-Sorbonne (2010), and completed my Ph.D dissertation on collective redress and judicial behaviour at Erasmus School of Law, Bologna University and Hamburg University in 2014.
+I hold master’s degrees from Sciences Po Paris (2009) and University Paris 1 Panthéon-Sorbonne (2010), and completed my Ph.D thesis on collective redress and judicial behaviour at Erasmus School of Law, Bologna University and Hamburg University in 2014.
 I was admitted to the Paris Bar in 2015, and worked at the European Commission (Directorate General for Health & Consumers), and in the litigation and EU regulatory departments of several law firms in Paris and Brussels.
 I am also a volunteer fellow in the non-profit organisation The Good Lobby fostering access to justice for civil society organisations through pro bono cooperation.
 From September 2017-November 2019, I was a postdoc researcher focusing on ADR in this ERC project.
 Since December 2019, I have been working as a Senior Advisor at BEUC in Brussels, while staying at Erasmus School of Law as an affiliated researcher to this project and as a guest lecturer.
 My list of publications is available here.